CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 ----------------------------------
     It does not provide (and probably never will):

     + Preprocessing of data.
-It assumed that the data has been preprocessed using other packages (such as AFNI, SPM, or FieldTrip).
-For fMRI analyses, in most use-case scenarios, it is preferable to use response estimates from a General Linear Model.
+It assumed that the data has been preprocessed using other packages (such as AFNI, SPM, or FieldTrip for fMRI; EEGLAB or FieldTrip for MEEG).
+For fMRI analyses, in most use-case scenarios, it may be preferable to use response estimates from a General Linear Model.
     + Implementations of complicated analyses (such as hyperalignment, nested cross validation, recursive feature elimination).
 If you want to do these, consider using PyMVPA_.
     + A Graphical User Interface (GUI).
 First, it's a lot of work to build such a thing.
 Second, writing the code to perform the analyses could be considered as more instructive: it requires one to actually *think* about the analysis, rather than just clicking on buttons.
     + Pretty visualization of fMRI data.
 Although there is basic functionality for showing slices of fMRI data (through ``cosmo_plot_slices``, for better visualization we suggest to use either your preferred fMRI analysis package, or MRIcron_.